-Does an organisation who is nominated for plan management complete all of the responsibilities in regards to Taxation requirements?
+Does an organisation which is nominated for plan management complete all of the responsibilities in regards to taxation requirements?

-Yes, if you have a plan manager they will pay for supports for you including taxes or other indirect costs associated with the support.
-This is only in relation to supports you have asked them to manage.
+Yes, if you have a plan manager they will pay for your supports including taxes and other indirect costs associated with the support.
+This is only in relation to the supports you have asked them to manage.

-What happens in the event that there is a change in circumstances in regards to self-management?
+What happens if there is a change in circumstances in regards to self-management?

 Questions about the annual planning process